Our Trainers

 Ethan Hilgemann

-Certified Mondioring Decoy Ethan has always had a love of dogs.
+Certified Mondioring Level 2 Decoy Ethan has always had a love of dogs.
 His first family dog was a rough collie named Sammy.
 Ethan remembers putting jerseys on Sammy to encourage him to play basketball!
 His family also had a border collie mix, named Quarter, and two dachshunds, Maddie and Ollie.
 After graduating from college, Ethan adopted a German shepherd that he named Odin.
 Odin sparked Ethan's interest in behavior modification.
 While taking training classes with Odin, Ethan realized how quickly dogs can learn.
 This interest grew while training with the National Guard to Romania.
 Ethan was amazed by the skills, focus and drive of the military working dogs.
 Ethan was hooked!
 When he returned Ethan adopted another German shepherd, Floki.
 Ethan plans to continue learning, and training to help other dogs with reactive and aggression issues, and to continue studying and exploring the psychology behind dog training.
 He loves training and working with the nervous and shy dogs and bringing them out of their shell.
 Ethan has been training dogs professionally since 2018.
-His interests include Nosework, Behavior modification and Decoying (getting in the suit) for protection dog sports!
+His interests include Nosework, Canicross, Behavior modification and Decoying (getting in the suit) for protection dog sports!
 In his spare time, you can usually find him on a disc golf course, camping or somewhere in the outdoors.

 Megan Peterson

 AKC CGC & Trick Dog Evaluator Canine CPR & First Aid Certified Megan had always dreamed of working and training dogs since she was young!
 When she got her Border Collie mix, Burton, in 2018 she took as many classes as possible!
 Eventually her dedication to training caught the eye of the training facility at which she took the majority of her classes and was offered a job!
 Megan began training dogs professionally beginning 2019.
 She continues to increase her skillset by branching into training and competing in a variety of dog sports such as Rally Obedience, Disc Dog, Agility, Dock Diving, Nosework, Tricks and Mondioring.
 Megan enjoys any dog who naturally loves to work or is easily food motivated.
-Megan currently has three dogs, a Belgian Tervuren named Psych, a Border Collie mix named Burton, and a Cavalier King Charles Spaniel mix named Willow.
+Megan currently has four dogs, two Belgian Tervuren's named Psych and Jedi, a Border Collie mix named Burton, and a Cavalier King Charles Spaniel mix named Willow.
 She enjoys training and competing with her dogs, going to outdoor restaurants and breweries, as well as hiking and camping with them!
 Megan is an old soul who likes to wake up early in the morning, read in her spare time, crochet blankets, and play board games.
 Megan has surrounded herself with other trainers, learning different techniques and skills to become a better dog trainer.

 Heather Breen